vokegpu/ekg-docs/README.md

 * [Rendering](./model/rendering.md)
 * [Formatting](./model/formatting.md)

-This topic is important for contributing to EKG, so, should be caeful read before sending ~useless~ pull requests.
+These topics are important for contributing to EKG, so, should be caeful read before sending ~useless~ pull requests.
 As everything here on Vokegpu, take a read on [Vokegpu standard](https://github.com/vokegpu/standard).